Adolis García Player Props: Rangers vs. Blue Jays

 Adolis García At The Plate

-- Among the qualifying hitters, he ranks 79th in batting average, while his on-base percentage ranks 102nd and he is 34th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 88th, his on-base percentage ranks 105th, and he is 40th in the league in slugging.

+- In 17.6% of his games this season, he has hit a home run, and 5.1% of his trips to the dish.

-- In 29 games this season (43.3%), Garcia has picked up an RBI, and in 13 of those games (19.4%) he had two or more.
+- Garcia has an RBI in 29 of 68 games this year, with multiple RBI in 13 of them.
 He has also driven home three or more of his team's runs in five contests.

-- He has scored in 47.8% of his games this year, with two or more runs scored in 17.9%.
+- He has scored in 32 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.